 Additionally, hemp can be used to produce health and wellness products using various cannabinoids such as CBD or CBG.
 These compounds are used in various salves, lotions or oils to help alleviate a variety of wide-ranging symptoms.

-Meanwhile, in New Jersey, Assemblyman Reed Gusciora (D) recently introduced a bill that also advanced on industrial hemp for New Jersey farmers.
-His bill laid covered licensing, procedures, and requirements for New Jersey farmers who would look to grow the industrious plant.
+Meanwhile, New Jersey Assemblyman Reed Gusciora (D) recently introduced a bill that advanced industrial hemp for farmers.
+His bill covered licensing, procedures, and requirements for New Jersey farmers looking to grow the industrious plant.